- 19 Jul 2022

-Blackthorn is not a cloud based solution, and thus typically does not fall within Fedramp parameters.
+A: Blackthorn is not a cloud based solution, and thus typically does not fall within Fedramp parameters.

 We provide our customers a managed package of objects that get uploaded and used inside their Salesforce accounts and that is where all customer data is stored.
 Salesforce is fully Fedramp certified, and that is where all personally identifiable information is stored.

-We leverage a Salesforce product known as Heroku to surface event web pages.
-Non-sensitive event data like event names and dates is cached on Heroku for fast loading and reduced queries.
-We don't believe Heroku is Fedramp certified, but given the innocuous nature of the event data cached there, that might not be of concern.
+We leverage a Salesforce product known as Heroku to surface Event web pages.
+Non-sensitive Event data like event names and dates is cached on Heroku for fast loading and reduced queries.
+We don't believe Heroku is Fedramp certified, but given the innocuous nature of the Event data cached there, that might not be of concern.

-Our app model allows customers to leverage Salesforce directly to manage their events, enjoying the full Fedramp certification Salesforce has to offer.
+Our app model allows customers to leverage Salesforce directly to manage their Events, enjoying the full Fedramp certification Salesforce has to offer.

-Try setting the batch size to 1 if you're running into errors.
+A: Try setting the batch size to 1 if you're running into errors.

-Caching issues are one of the biggest problem for any developer.
+A: Caching issues are one of the biggest problem for any developer.
 At Blackthorn, we do our best to address caching issues.
-We have a database cache via connect360, an application cache on events backend split into multiple partitions, Content Delivery Network (CDN) Caching where applicable, and we try to take advantage of browser caching.
+We have a database cache via connect360, an application cache on Events backend split into multiple partitions, Content Delivery Network (CDN) Caching where applicable, and we try to take advantage of browser caching.
 With all of these implemented, you may still receive a caching error (Error 2004) and may need to do a hard refresh for the page to load.
 This will only happen when making a change to the page, end-users will not see this error.